kennethpwall1/LHL-Final-Final-Project-Stock-Price-Prediction/README.md

   </tr>
 </table>

-<p>After several versions of trial and error for features engineered for time based features (exponential moving average EMA), price transformations (volatility) and technical indicators (relative strength index RSI and moving average convergence divergence MACD) I moved to model driven feature elimination using recursive feature elimination (RFE) and Random Forest Importance to see if I can improve the model above the current benchmark of 0.71 F1 Score set in the Version 14 XGBoost Model.
+<p>After several versions of trial and error for features engineered for time based features (exponential moving average EMA), price transformations (volatility) and technical indicators (relative strength index RSI and moving average convergence divergence MACD) I moved to model driven feature elimination using recursive feature elimination (RFE) and Random Forest Importance to see if I can improve the model above the current benchmark of 0.73 F1 Score set in the Version 14 Logistic Regresssion Model.
 I have included all features initially to test this, baseline - correlation + all EMA features, RSI, MACD and volatility.</p>

 #### Recursive Feature Elimination

 ##### <u>Logistic Regression</u>
 Logistic Regression was the most successful model for the 14 iterations noted above in version 14 with an F1 Score of 0.73, so I selected it for testing again for RFE.
 The RFE class requires a number of features and I selected a range from 17 to 25 features given that the total number of features are 28.
 The F1 Score results are listed below.
-25 features had the highest F1 Score at 0.718.
+20 features had the highest F1 Score at 0.656.

  <table>
   <tr>